Print

 Description

 These baked cinnamon sugar donuts are soft, moist cake-style donuts made in a donut pan instead of fried.
 Ready in about 45 minutes, this easy homemade donut recipe is coated in melted butter and cinnamon sugar for classic bakery-style flavor.
-The recipe yields just 8 donuts, so be sure to double the recipe if you’re feeding a crowd.
+The recipe yields just 8 donuts, so be sure to double it if you’re feeding a crowd.

 Ingredients